Lavender Garden Cameron Highlands

 3. Admire Their Decor And Landscaping

 Landscaping (excluding all the vines) is mostly tidy at Lavender Garden.
-Like we said, we do find some of the decoration tacky.
+But we do find some of the decoration tacky.

 Landscaping At The Upper Floor Of Lavender Farm In Cameron Highlands